 1 cup of water

 In a medium sauce pan , combine the water and bread flour .
-Heat on the stove under medium heat , and the mixture should be thicken really quick and once it gets thick , swirls should appear as you keep whisking this mixture , then remove and let it cool totally .
+Whisking continuously , under medium heat , and the mixture should be thicken really quick and once it gets thick like a paste , the swirls should appear .
+Remove and let it cool totally .
+It gets really thick like a glue , set aside .

 To make the bread dough :